6 : White Balance

 - Add warmth to a shot taken at sunset by using your Kelvin settings.

 - Find a building with sides in both direct sunlight and full shade.
 Shoot against both sides and compare results.
+Change your white balance settings on both sides of the building.

 Share your images!